vipergts12/friend-finder-/README.md

 # friend-finder-
+//* I was not able to finish the assignment since I could not get the routes to work properly.
+I was able to modify the previous class assigment to be similar.

-For this app we are instructed to make clean version of tinder;
+For this app we are instructed to make an app that would match you up with some new friends.;

 first step is to make sure that you have your file structure correct as outlined in instructions.
 File directory:
 FriendFinder
   - .gitignore